Fish Rules

 Dolphinfish Research Program

 Dolphinfish Research Program is the world's largest fishermen-driven investigation of the life history, movements, and population of Dolphinfish.
 The program identifies migration routes, documents the natural behavior of dolphinfish, and serves to lead additional research on the species.
-The program has a tagging initiative we encourge our users to participate in.
+The program has a tagging initiative we encourage our users to participate in.

 Go here to request a free tagging kit.